 Accounts receivable management involves effectively monitoring and collecting outstanding payments owed to a company for its goods or services.
+Proper receivables management is crucial for maintaining healthy cash flow and business operations.

 Introduction